For optometrists · Resources

 Do you offer urgent appointments?

-We prioritise based on clinical information provided.
+We prioritise based on the clinical information provided.
 If you believe a patient requires emergency care, please use local emergency pathways.
 For time-sensitive but non-emergency needs, tell us why it’s urgent.

 What’s the best way to reduce admin time for my team?